bigdatagenomics/adam/docs/api/adamContext.rst

       ``loadReferenceFile``, which supports 2bit files, FASTA, and Parquet (Scala only)

-The methods labeled “Scala only” may be usable from Java, but may not be convenient to use.
+The methods labeled "Scala only" may be usable from Java, but may not be convenient to use.

 The ``JavaADAMContext`` class provides Java-friendly methods that are equivalent to the ``ADAMContext`` methods.
 Specifically, these methods use Java types, and do not make use of default parameters.
-In addition to the load/save methods described above, the ``ADAMContext`` adds the implicit methods needed for using ADAM’s pipe_ API.
+In addition to the load/save methods described above, the ``ADAMContext`` adds the implicit methods needed for using ADAM's pipe_ API.